nialljmiller/custom-colors_mesa-school-labs/content/_index.md

 - Convolving with astronomical filter transmission curves
 - Providing magnitudes in standard photometric systems

-This enables direct comparison between stellar evolution models and observational surveys like Gaia, SDSS, and 2MASS.
+With this, you can directly compare your models to real observations from Gaia, SDSS, or 2MASS.

 ---